Blog / How Resilient Are You?

 About the Author

-John Watson is the president of Accrue Performance Marketing and the author of Mastering Marketing, the Being Profitable Program, several ebooks and an avid blogger.
+John Watson is the president of Accrue Performance Marketing.
 He serves as a sales and marketing coach and fractional Chief Marketing Officer for companies that cannot yet justify a full-time CMO.
-He's focused on helping startups and growth-focused companies develop powerful brands, customer-centric websites, sales leads and complete commercialization programs.
+He is the author of Being Profitable: A Business Development Roadmap, several ebooks and he is an avid blogger.

 Share Post